 - Ray Touch Pool

-Enjoy this 1/3 mile walk along scenic Owls Creek connecting the Aquarium's two buildings.
+Enjoy this 1/3 mile walk along scenic Owls Creek.
 With outlook posts and sweeping views of the protected salt marsh, the Nature Trail is a beautiful walk through the woods.

 Oysters provide a valuable resource to the marine environment, improving the water quality and serving as a protective habitat for juvenile fish and other animals.